kragen/dercuano/markdown/flat-dict-lang.md

 language) delimited by whitespace and structured by indentation, and provided tools to query it and to reformat a number of Unix commands to make them more amenable to processing with it.
-(Unfortunately, I forget the name, and I haven't been able to find it again.)
+(Unfortunately, I forget the name, and I haven’t been able to find it again.)
 So, for example, given this input:

     time    real    0m1.694s